joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

 </div>

-As you can see, the image is not one or several spheres; it’s a rectangular photograph of the surface of the moon.
-Because the photo was taken exactly at the moon’s equator, the parts of the image that are closer to the top and bottom of the image are stretched and distorted.
+As you can see, the image is not one or several spheres; it's a rectangular photograph of the surface of the moon.
+Because the photo was taken exactly at the moon's equator, the parts of the image that are closer to the top and bottom of the image are stretched and distorted.
 To remove the distortion from the image and make it appear spherical, we will use a displacement map filter, as described later.
 However, because this source image is a rectangle, to create